turboLJY/ElitePLM/README.md

-# GLAE
+# ElitePLM

-General Language Ability Evaluation for PLMs
-This is the anonymous page for EMNLP submission paper *GLAE: An Empirical Study of Pretrained Language Models for General Language Ability Evaluation*.
+This is the anonymous page for EMNLP submission paper *ElitePLM: An Empirical Study on General Language Ability Evaluation of Pretrained Language Models*.

 We evaluate PLMs in four dimensions, including memory, comprehension, reasoning and composition.
 We provide detailed experiment setups in the corresponding page.